mathworks-ref-arch/matlab-on-aws-win/README.md

 ## Build and Deploy Your Own Machine Image
 For details of the scripts which form the basis of the MathWorks Windows AMI build process, see [Build Your Own Machine Image](./packer/v1).
 You can use these scripts to build your own custom Windows machine image for running MATLAB on Amazon Web Services.
 You can then deploy this custom image with the MathWorks infrastructure as code (IaC) templates.

-Platform engineering teams can use these scripts to take advantage of optimizations MathWorks has developed for running MathWorks products in the cloud.
-For more details, see [What are the advantages of building images with MathWorks scripts?](#what-are-the-advantages-of-building-images-with-mathworks-scripts)

 ## Learn about Architecture

 ![MATLAB on AWS Reference Architecture](img/aws-matlab-diagram.png)